sliprub/sliprub/README.md

 ## Hello World!
+"Welcome to [github.com], may I take your order?"

-I'm a pickle, and he's a pickle, and she's a pickle, and we're all pickle.
+I'm a [pickle], and he's a [pickle], and she's a [pickle], and we're all [pickle], hey!.
+- sliprub on Ed from Good Burger

 <!--
 **sliprub/sliprub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.